jbakse/site_builder/content/3D/index.md

 [Fusion 360](https://www.autodesk.com/products/fusion-360/overview) and [Tinkercad](https://www.tinkercad.com)
-: Fusion 360 is a cloud-based computer-aided design, manufacturing, and engineering package.Tinkercad is a much simpler tool for designing and printing 3D objects.
+: Fusion 360 is a cloud-based computer-aided design, manufacturing, and engineering package.
+Tinkercad is a much simpler tool for designing and printing 3D objects.

   Tinkercad is free to use, and Fusion 360 has an [academic license](https://www.autodesk.com/education/free-software/featured)